🔥 Chart analysis for cryptocurrencies: how to read forecasts!

 Never hesitate to trade with 100% of your investment capital if you are not using leverage.
 Without the leverage, the potential loss on a bad trade is too big and you could lose quite a bit.
 Crypto bankroll management is more important when you expose yourself to leverage trading - or when investing in ICOs or holding altcoins for the long term.

-Leverage trading sounds scary because one small movement in price can wash away your funds.
-Most people use bankroll management to enable these high risk games without jeopardizing their entire mutual funds.
+Leverage trading sounds scary because of that a small movement in price can jeopardize your investment.
+Most people use bankroll management to enable these high risk games without putting their entire mutual funds at risk.

-We recommend (together with others) that you never more than 10% of your investment capital into a single high-leverage trade invest should.
-With 20x leverage, all it takes is a 5% price move against your favor to lose everything you are risking.
+We recommend (together with others) that you never more than 10% of your investment capital into a single high-leverage trade invest.
+At 20x leverage, all it takes is a 5% price move against your favor to lose everything you are risking.
 Of course, getting 5% in your favor is pretty easy - especially if you understand technical analysis.
 Trade a little smaller and never risk ruining your position because the high volume of profits will reward you generously in the end.

-You might say, "But I want to invest $ 500, what's the use of trading $ 50?"
-You need to see how a single trade can move against you.
-10 failed trades at 20x leverage are very unlikely if you know how to trade.
-However, two missed calls at $ 250 per trade are likely enough to get you into trouble.
-Then you have to wonder if you agree to deposit more to try again.
+You may say, "But I want to invest $ 500, what's the use of trading $ 50?"
+You need to understand how a single trade can move against you.
+10 failed trades at 20x leverage are very unlikely, if you know how to trade.
+However, two missed calls at $ 250 per trade are likely enough to get you in trouble, and then you'll have to wonder if you agree to deposit more to try again.

-Remember that you are a beginner and it is through real experience that you will become a better trader.
+Remember that You are a beginner and it is through real experience that you become a better trader.
 Learn from every trade and increase your investment risk as you manage to double or triple your initial investment.
 After you are confident in your trading skills, it is sometimes okay to risk a higher percentage of your capital.
-At this point, you will know when and when you cannot be extremely confident about price movement.
+At this point you will know when and when you cannot be extremely confident about price movement.

-Another important point - You should not use your profits on your next investment.
+Another important point - You shouldn't put your winnings into your next investment.
 It is easier to increase your funds by making several smaller wins.
 For example, from $ 500 to $ 800 it is a 60% gain, but from $ 800 to $ 500 it is a 37,5% loss.
-A failed trade can easily set you back many steps.
+A bad trade can easily set you back many steps.

 Bearish or Bullish: You Must Know That!

-If prices continue to rise, one speaks of a bull market.
+The sustained rising prices one speaks of a bull market.
 The 'bull' stands for the upswing and is optimistic.
 A long bull market can also be interpreted as a bubble that is about to burst.
-The opposite of a bull market is the bear market, where prices fall.
-For example, when Bitcoin was last in a true bear market in late 2015, it was trading at lows of $ 200.
+The opposite of a bull market is the bear market, where prices are falling.
+As Bitcoin for example, the last time it was in a true bear market in late 2015, Bitcoin was trading at lows of $ 200.

-In the following we give some examples of Bitcoin based on the price movement from the end of February to the beginning of March 2018.
-During that time, Bitcoin went from its all-time high of more than $ 19.000 to its low of $ 6.000.
-It's one of the most famous price promotions and a perfect example of how you can make big money betting on a falling price.
+Below we show some examples of Bitcoin based on price movement from late February to early March 2018.
+During this time, Bitcoin went from its all-time high of more than $ 19.000 to its low of $ 6.000.
+It's one of the most famous price promotions and a perfect example of how you can make big bucks betting on a falling price.

 Weekly Bitcoin Chart

-What you see is the price of Bitcoin, which will rise from summer 2017 and peak in winter.
-As you probably know, the price hit an all-time high of over $ 19.000 by the end of the year.
-Now, we want you to understand this diagram better.
+What you are seeing is the price of Bitcoin, which will rise from the summer of 2017 and peak in the winter.
+As you probably know, the price reached by the end of the year an all time high of over $ 19.000.
+The point now is to help you understand this diagram better.
 Weekly charts aren't always the most predictable, but they tell the best stories.

 Do you see the two lines that follow the price movement?
 The top line (in blue) is called the "top band" and the bottom line (in yellow) is called the "bottom band".
 These are the "Bollinger Bands" that determine the price channel.

-Bollinger bands are made up of moving averages.
+Bollinger Bands are made up of moving averages.
 The above image shows a 7 day moving average for the blue line and a 30 day moving average for the yellow line.
-There is no general mention of these values - you will hear more Emas (exponential moving averages) over 50, 100, and 200 days - but the 7 and 30 day intervals are better short-term indicators.
+There is no general mention of these values - you'll hear more about 50, 100, and 200 day emas (exponential moving averages) - but the 7- and 30-day intervals are better short-term indicators.

 What do we want to see?
 Simply put, the bottom band needs to stay low while the top band stays high.
 We want the price movement to take place either within or above this price channel.
 Below is an example of what a bullish price channel looks like.

 You can always see rising highs and lows, which is the basis of a bull trend (the opposite - falling highs and lows - will happen in a bear trend).
-The market assumes that the price will continue to rise and investors will be motivated to buy while the price approaches this bottom line, and the safe entry point will rise until the price falls below it.
+The market assumes that the price will continue to rise and Investors are motivated to buywhile the price comes near that bottom line.
+The safe entry point rises until the price falls below it.